eosrio/hyperion-docs/docs/quickstart.md

     The usage of this installation script is highly recommended for fresh installs.
 If you already have dependencies installed, update them manually before running the script.

-We provide an automated shell script that first install all dependencies and then configure Hyperion.
+We provide an automated shell script that installs all dependencies and then configure Hyperion.
 All you need to do is to run it:
 ````
 ./install_infra.sh